Medical History (journal)

 Medical History is a peer-reviewed academic journal covering the history of medicine.
 It was established in 1957.
-The journal is edited by Sanjoy Bhattacharya and is published by Cambridge University Press.

-The journal is associated with the European Association for the History of Medicine and Health, the Asian Society for the History of Medicine, and the World Health Organization's Global Health Histories initiative.
+After many decades of funding by the Wellcome Trust, ownership of the journal passed to Cambridge University Press in about 2011.

 History

-Medical History was founded in 1957, published by William Dawson, and was the official journal of four medical societies; the Cambridge University History of Medicine Society, The Norwegian Society for the History of Medicine, The Scottish Society of the History of Medicine, and the Osler Club of London.
+Medical History was founded in 1957, published by William Dawson, and was the official journal of four medical societies; the Cambridge University History of Medicine Society, the Norwegian Society for the History of Medicine, the Scottish Society of the History of Medicine, and the Osler Club of London.
 Its first editor was William John Bishop, the then librarian of the Wellcome Historical Medical Library.
 Following Bishop's death in 1961, Noël Poynter became the journal's editor.